cilium/cilium/Documentation/contributing.rst

 Backporting process
 ~~~~~~~~~~~~~~~~~~~

-Cilium PRs that are marked with label ``stable/needs-backport`` need to be backported to the stable branch(es), listed below.
-Following steps summarize the process.
+Cilium PRs that are marked with the label ``needs-backport/X.Y`` need to be
+backported to the stable branch ``X.Y``.
+The following steps summarize
+the process for backporting these PRs.

 1. Make sure the Github labels are up-to-date, as this process will
-   deal with all commits from PRs that have the
+   deal with all commits from PRs that have the ``needs-backport/X.Y`` label
-   ``stable/needs-backport`` set.
-Especially, clear
-   ``stable/backport-triage``, ``stable/backport-pending`` and
+   set (for a stable release version X.Y).
+If any PRs contain labels such as
-   ``stable/needs-backport`` labels from PRs that have already been
+   ``backport-pending/X.Y``, ensure that the backport for that PR have been
-   backported as indicated by ``stable/backport-done`` label.
-   Generally, if a PR has multiple ``backport`` labels set you will
-   need to figure out the status of that PR's backport to clean up the
-   labels before proceeding.
+   merged and if so, change the label to ``backport-done/X.Y``.

 2. The scripts referred to below need to be run in Linux, they do not
    work on OSX.
 You can use the cilium dev VM for this, but you need
    to configure git to have your name and email address to be used in